BGIPU Chair, Rt Hon Karen Bradley MP meeting IPU Secretary General Martin Chungong in January 2023

 The IPU works to safeguard peace and drives positive democratic change through political dialogue and concrete action.
 As the focal point for world-wide parliamentary dialogue, it works for peace and co-operation among peoples and for the firm establishment of representative democracy.
 To that end, the IPU: fosters contacts, co-ordination, and the exchange of experience among parliaments and parliamentarians of all countries; considers questions of international interest and concern and expresses its views on such issues in order to bring about action by parliaments and parliamentarians; contributes to the defence and promotion of human rights – an essential factor of parliamentary democracy and development; contributes to better knowledge of the working of representative institutions and to the strengthening and development of their means of action.

 The IPU facilitates parliamentary diplomacy and empowers parliaments and parliamentarians to promote peace, democracy and sustainable development around the world.
-Our work revolves around eight strategic objectives:
+Its work revolves around five strategic objectives